crazyguitar/aws-efa-examples/README.md

 write with `imm_data`.
 In this case, node 2 will receive `FI_REMOTE_WRITE` event from CQ to know that the write has completed.
-Unlike the common message passing model, WRITE operation acts more like producer and consumer architecture which acts like shared memory operations like put/get.
+Unlike the common message passing model, WRITE operation acts more like producer and consumer architecture which acts like shared memory put/get operations.
 You can refer [OpenSHMEM](https://docs.open-mpi.org/en/main/man-openshmem/man3/OpenSHMEM.3.html) or [NVSHMEM](https://docs.nvidia.com/nvshmem/api/index.html) to learn how these distributed SHMEM libraries integrate fabric with this behavior.